cocos/cocos-docs/en/asset-manager/asset-manager.md

 this.texture = null;
 ```

-See [Release Of Resources](release-manager.md) for more details.
+See [Release Of Resources](release-manager.md) documentation for more details.

 ## Cache Manager

 On some platforms, such as WeChat, it is possible to use the file system to cache some remote resources because a file system exists.
 This requires a cache manager to manage all cache resources.
 This includes cache resources, clearing cached resources, modifying cache cycles, etc. On v2.4, Creator provides a cache manager on all platforms where a file system exists, allowing for additions and deletions to the cache.
-For example.
+For example:

 ```js
 // Get the cache of a resource.